flybywiresim/docs/docs/simbridge/install-configure/configuration.md

     - The displays will not make any attempts to connect to SimBridge.

 !!! warning "Timeout for SimBridge Connection Attempts"
-    If the aircraft con not connect to SimBridge within 5 min the aircraft will stop any further attempts and `Inactive` will be shown.
+    If the aircraft can not connect to SimBridge within 5 mins the aircraft will stop any further attempts and `Inactive` will be shown.
 If `Inactive` is shown, but you want to connect to SimBridge, just click on `Off`, wait a few seconds and then click on `Auto` again.